emaphp/eMapper/README.md

 <br/>
 #####Typed expressions
 A value returned by a dynamic SQL expression can be associated to a type by adding the type identifier right after the first delimiter.
-This examples simulates a search using the LIKE operator.
+This example simulates a search using the LIKE operator with the value returned by a dynamic expression that returns a string.
 ```sql
 SELECT * FROM users WHERE name LIKE [?string (. '%' (%0) '%') ?]
 ```